HannesLeonha/Vexillum/README.md

 If you are wondering where I got the name from.
 I remembered that the study of flags is called Vexillology.
 That name comes from the latin word for flag which is vexillum.

 ## Form
-The form with which the arguments will get converted is based on how shell scripts handle flags.
+The form with which the arguments will get converted is based on how shell scripts handle flags and will be explained in the following points:

 ### Loose arguments
 A loose argument is a piece of text that can be anywhere in the program arguments, but it can't start with a dash as that would make it a flag.
 They are seperated by spaces, but you can have arguments with spaces by using quotes (probably depends on how it is implemented in the terminal)